free-time-ltd/wedding-monorepo/README.md

 - Make a helper function for system chat messages
 - For some reason chat duplicates messages at least according to NextJS.
 - Make a better tailwind theme
-- Integrate Resent to receive an email on RSVP change
 - Tests for the backend?
 - Daily or weekly SQLite backup to S3
 - Decide on how you want gallery uploads